digiampietro/gns3-large/README.md

-# GNS3 1.1 docker image with VPCS, IOU, QEMU, Wireshark
+# GNS3 1.1 docker image with VPCS, IOU, QEMU and Wireshark

 ### News